Ansible Tower / Automation Controller

 ansible-tower / stored-credential-secret

 Automation Controller stores machine, SCM, cloud, vault, and custom credentials for use by jobs.
-Red Hat documentation covers secret handling for sensitive values in the controller.
+Red Hat documentation covers secret handling for encrypted credential values in the controller.

 Location

-Ansible Vault, Kubernetes Secrets, external credential plugins, and cloud secret managers
+Ansible Vault, Kubernetes Secrets, external credential plugins, cloud secret managers, and controller encrypted credential storage

-exported surveys, test fixtures, and accidentally committed inventories
+Exported surveys, test fixtures, accidentally committed inventories, playbooks, and collection configs

-job output, callback logs, and debugging traces if no_log is missing
+Job output, callback logs, event stdout, and debugging traces if no_log is missing

 Notes